raygun101/MarkupKit/README.md

 These properties are discussed in more detail in a later section.

+### Accessory Views
-`LMCollectionView` supports the `backgroundView` processing instruction, which can be used to assign a background view to the collection view; for example, the following markup creates a collection view with with a linear gradient background:
+The `backgroundView` processing instruction can be used to assign a background view to a table view.
+It corresponds to a call to the `setBackgroundView:` method of the `UICollectionView` class.
+For example, the following markup creates a collection view with with a linear gradient background:

 	<LMCollectionView style="flowLayoutCollectionView"
 	    collectionViewLayout.itemWidth="80"